-Of all these parks, West End Plaza presents park planners with some of the more distinct challenges — and opportunities.
+Of all these parks, West End Square presents park planners with some of the more distinct challenges — and opportunities.

 Thanks to the pioneering efforts of The Dallas Entrepreneur Center (The DEC), the West End has become one of Dallas’ hubs for innovation.
 Operating at the corner of Market Street and Ross Avenue since 2013, The DEC has provided co-working resources and served as an incubator for a host of area startups.
 Trey Bowles, CEO of The Dec and co-founder of the Dallas Innovation Alliance, says his organizations “have brought nearly 50,000 people into the area in the past two years to help build awareness, activity and to rebuild this area of town, not as an entertainment district but as an innovation district that can showcase to the rest of the world the creativity, savvy and entrepreneurial spirit that defines Dallas.”

-But what does innovation mean for West End Plaza?
+But what does innovation mean for West End Square?

 In the words of the international Smart Cities Council, the best urban planning strategies are those in which “digital technology and intelligent design have been harnessed to create smart, sustainable cities with high-quality living and high-quality jobs.”